Greek film Pity is about a monstrosity in the Mediterranean

-Babis Makridis’s Pity starts with an establishing shot of a Greek city, most likely Athens.
-The spotless sunshine and unspoilt azure make it postcard-perfect.
-Especially for a dream life after retirement.
+Babis Makridis’ Pity starts with an establishing shot of a Greek city, most likely Athens.
+The spotless sunshine and unspoilt azure make it postcard-perfect, especially for a dream life after retirement.
 What could go wrong in this slice of heaven?

 What’s as interesting as the film’s concept is its setting.
-A Harlem-like gangsta land would have kept our lawyer friend—yep, that’s what he is—on his toes, even through the night.
+A gangster city would have kept our lawyer friend—yep, that’s what he is—on his toes, even through the night.
 But then Greece boasts some envyingly low crime rates.
 The man’s handling only one case—a middle-aged brother-sister duo losing their dad to a killer with a yellow bike.
 No wonder our nameless protagonist leaves and reaches home on the dot.

-Amping up the lawyer’s sympathy-seeking behaviour feels a bit too much.
-The tonal shift from comic to macabre actually made me eye the exit in terror.
-It even came across as an exercise pandering to the festival circuit.
-(Also, why use tear gas when you can chop onions?)
+Amping up the lawyer’s sympathy-seeking behaviour to horrific extremes feels a bit too much.
+The tonal shift from comic to macabre, while terrifying, comes across as an exercise pandering to the festival circuit.
+(Plus, why use tear gas when you can chop onions to make yourself cry?)

 See the trailer here: